 ♦ The Prisoner, Literary fiction

-— The constraints of a prison come to a family’s home, when they can’t break free of their own emotional bonds.
+— The constraints of a prison come to a family’s home, when they try to break free of their own emotional bonds.

 Read a Story